traction-project/PreRecordedContentAdaptation/README.md

 ## Setup

-The TRACTION Pre Recorded Content Adaptation Algorithm is deployed within the <a href=https://github.com/Dash-Industry-Forum/dash.js?>dash.js reference player</a> under `/PreRecordedContentAdaptation/src/streaming/rules/abr`.
+The TRACTION Pre-Recorded Content Adaptation Algorithm is deployed within the <a href=https://github.com/Dash-Industry-Forum/dash.js?>dash.js reference player</a> under `/PreRecordedContentAdaptation/src/streaming/rules/abr`.
 The file containing the algorithm's logic is `PadaRule.js`.

 To use the Pre-Recorded Content Adaptation Algorithm, first you need to create a video element on your html file.
 Make sure the controls attribute is present.
 ```html